Disaster Mitigation, Preparedness, Recovery and Response

 Best Practice Guidance For Disaster Relief Philanthropy

-- Disaster Philanthropy Playbook: Beyond sandbags and wool blankets, the needs of communities after a disaster are innumerable.
-The Playbook is designed to help funders catch up to these needs and offers tested response strategies.
+- Disaster Philanthropy Playbook: The needs of communities after a disaster are innumerable.
+The Playbook, from the Center for Disaster Philanthropy, is designed to help funders catch up to these needs and offers tested response strategies.

-- Resources are also available on the Center for Disaster Philanthropy website to learn more about the impact of hurricanes and how to help after a storm hits.
+- Additional resources are also available on the Center for Disaster Philanthropy website about the impact of hurricanes and how to help after a storm hits.

 Disaster Relief Information